lembn/CLUNKS/README.md

 Throughout the design and programming of **CLUNKS**, there is plenty of evidence to show that the system was built with performance in mind.
 This ensures that the objective is satisfied, since memory and CPU usage have been considered at every step of the program.
 ### **Provide a flexible underlying codebase that can be expanded for more features in the future such as audio and video calling:**
 This objective was also kept in mind while developing **CLUNKS**.
 This can be seen in the `Common.Channels.Channel` classes, where it is evident that the `Channel`s support both TCP and UDP, allowing for the potential usage of UDP for audio/video calling in the future.
 Furthermore the client and sever both define (currently empty) methods for handling `AV` `Packet`s, the `Packet` type that would be used to send audio/visual data across the system.
-### **Provide an application allowing users to easily create and configure their server to their specific needs, Proivde unique user accounts used to perform actions within the program:**
+### **Provide an application allowing users to easily create and configure their server to their specific needs:**
 ClunksEXP acheives both of these objectives, prociding a user-friendly, GUI based application that will generate `.exp` files to the correct specification, so that this procces can be abstracted from the user.
 The ability to import and edit existing `.exp` files also shows this, as users won't always need to create their `.exp`s from scratch, if their desired configuration is similar to an existing one.

 ## Overall Evaluation

-Would be nice to add AV with more time
-More testing would be nice for bug fixing
-More time would be nice to finish notification services Custom client intergration

-# TODO:
-- Client usage GIFS at the beginning of client section (login, connect, send, receive)
+Overall, I would consider the project to be very sucessful.
+All of the main objectives were completed, and most importantly there is solid groundwork laid down that will allow future developments to be intergrated while retaining the core of the program. **CLUNKS** seems to run well on different machines (but has not been tested outside of Windows) and ended up being everything it was designed to be.
+Looking reflectively on the project as a whole, it would definetely have benefited from more time for development, as there are most likely some bugs within the program that remain undiscovered but could be solved with some testing and diagnostic research.
+Alongside this, it would have been interesting to actually add the audio/visual features into the program.
+In terms of core functionality, the notification services were started but not completed, and still need to be written into the client.
+Furthermore, some more work needs to be added to fully support the custom client intergration.
+Currently, there are some responsibilties written into the **CLUNKS** Client to protect the server, that may not be written into a custom client, presenting a potential flaw that can be exploited to damage the server.
+To solve this these responsibilites would need to be moved over onto the server, so that they client won't need to declare them.

+## Future Improvements

+- Custom Client Intergration
+- Notifications
-- Write eval
+- Auio/Visual Support
+- Encrypted Message Storage
+- Automated Database Backups *(into `.exp` files)*

+The code will continue to be developed, but the code can be viewed at this point in time with [this link](https://github.com/lembn/CLUNKS/tree/299c1356bf5c559cd85b6e89db070daecc7bad8c).
+Otherwise, please feel free to follow progress of the project at the [repository](https://github.com/lembn/CLUNKS/).
+Thanks for reading.

 <!-- # Research
 C# Access Webcam: https://www.google.com/search?q=c%23+access+webcam&rlz=1C1CHBF_en-GBGB777GB777&oq=c%23+acc&aqs=chrome.0.69i59j69i57j69i58j69i60l2.1166j0j7&sourceid=chrome&ie=UTF-8